 The Global Village program began in 1989 in response to increasing requests for international short term volunteer opportunities.
 In our first year, 12 countries invited 30 teams to participate in housebuilding work and to learn about Habitat in their country.
-The GV program is growing rapidly; today the HFH GV staff coordinates more than 900 work teams from over 25 countries traveling to at least 50 host countries each year, serving almost 14,000 participants.
-See Habitat Structure & GV Partners in ECA (Appendix 3)
+The GV program is growing rapidly; today the HFH GV staff coordinates more than 850 work teams from over 25 countries traveling to at least 50 host countries each year, serving more than 10,000 participants.
+See Habitat Structure & GV Partners in EMEA (Appendix 3)